resonatehq/blog/blog/2024-05-01-recipes-basic-failure-handling/index.md

 Running this function directly would, on average, fail 50% of the time.
 But executing via Resonate (almost) always succeeds.
 Why is this?

-By default when an exception is thrown, a Resonate function will be retried with exponential backoff policy up until a specified timeout.
+By default when an exception is thrown, a Resonate function will be retried with exponential backoff up until a specified timeout.
 The default timeout of a Resonate function is ten seconds.
 This means that our function may be retried up to six times in a single execution, dropping the probability of seeing an exception to just 0.8%.

 You can play around with different retry policies by changing the options.
 Resonate provides exponential, linear, and no retries out-of-the-box.